 However, sometimes you can’t get up.

-Certainly in this case, I couldn’t even considering getting to my feet until my ankle was back in place.
+Certainly in this case, I couldn’t even consider getting to my feet until my ankle was back in place.
 That’s when other people come in handy.
 Other people can do all sorts of useful stuff like help you up, get a pack of ice, and drive you to the hospital.
 They can also take blurry pictures of you to commemorate the occasions.
 (Thanks Tota!)

 Teammates, co-founders, and advisors play the same role in your startup.
 I can’t imagine what I’d do without co-founders to talk me down when I’m wrong, back me up when I’m right, and flat out get things done.
 The fellow entrepreneurs I’ve come to rely on for advice serve the same functions.
 And in addition to giving great business advice, they’ll also swing by the drug store and pick up ice packs for my ankle.